 04. Less (and fewer) is more

-From the UX side of things, typography is critical for the hierarchy and usability of a home page.
+From the UX side of things, typography is critical for the hierarchy and usability of a homepage.
 Keep your fonts simple.
-Consider how much capitalization should be used, and where.
-Think about your other marketing assets – emails, for instance – if they are leading users to your home page, do they feel related?
+Consider how much capitalisation should be used, and where.
+Think about your other marketing assets – emails, for instance.
+If they are leading users to your homepage, do they feel related?
 They need to.

 You knew this was coming, right?
-Mobile is growing.
-It just is.
+Mobile is more important than ever.
 We know it to be true, and we need to embrace it.
 To that end, we must all pay more attention to how the typography of our homepages looks on mobile devices.
 Carefully consider everything from type and font sizes to line lengths and character counts.

-Remember, too, that people are becoming more accustomed to scrolling down through information, so be sure your design and typography are happily working together toward that goal.
+Remember, too, that people are becoming more accustomed to scrolling down through information, so be sure your design and typography happily work together towards that goal.